fiware-cybercaptor/cybercaptor-client/doc/UserAndProgrammersManual.md

 ### Lib

 #### Transform
-Transform has differents methods to modify data to simplify the calculations and the visualizations.
+Transform owns differents methods used to modify data received from server.
+That allow to simplify the calculations and the visualizations for these graphs.